folio-org/raml-module-builder/README.md

 # Raml-Module-Builder

+Copyright (C) 2016 The Open Library Foundation

+This software is distributed under the terms of the Apache License, Version 2.0.
+See the file ["LICENSE"](https://github.com/folio-org/raml-module-builder/LICENSE) for more information.

-This documentation includes information about the Raml-Module-Builder framework and examples of how to use it.
+##### This documentation includes information about the Raml-Module-Builder framework
+and examples of how to use it.

 The goal of the project is to abstract away as much boilerplate functionality as